Last Updated; May 16, 2022

 HIRING INTERPRETERS FOR PEOPLE WHO ARE DEAF OR HARD OF HEARING

-Individuals who are compensated for providing interpreting services for deaf and hard of hearing people must be licensed with the Maine Department of Professional and Financial Regulation, Office of Professional and Occupational Regulation (OPOR).
+Individuals who are compensated for providing interpreting services for deaf and hard-of-hearing people must be licensed with the Maine Department of Professional and Financial Regulation, Office of Professional and Occupational Regulation.

-Licensed interpreters are issued a wallet sized identification card.
-It is good practice to document the identifying number on paperwork related to the interpreted encounter.
+Licensed interpreters are issued a wallet-sized identification card.
+It is good practice to document the identification number of the interpreter hired for the encounter.

 CONDITIONAL LICENSING REQUIREMENTS

 Interpreters must provide to the Office of Professional and Occupational Regulation proof that they have attained:

 1. 18 years of age.